Brady Oliveira: Personal life

 Oliveira's father Adail, was a soccer player in Brazil and kickboxer in Canada.
 His father was absent through much of his family's life, appearing sometimes and disappearing other times.
 They lived in co-op housing and Oliveira took up jobs such as mowing grass and delivering flyers to help support his mother and family including buying a cellphone and helping to buy groceries.

 His brother Kyle is a mixed martial artist and boxer.
 His sister got a soccer scholarship to the University of Winnipeg where she studied criminal justice and later worked at the Manitoba Law Courts.

 Oliveira has been featured on multiple episodes of the YouTube channel The Dodo for his contribution of rescuing and fostering animals.

+Oliveira appears on the CBC show Must Love Dogs with his partner, rescue influencer Alex Blumberg, produced by Omnifilm Entertainment.